ian-wigley/SharpGL-Collection/README.md

 # SharpGL-Collection

-A collection of interesting OpenGL programs converted in C# with SharpGL, not written by my, just converted to C#.
+A collection of interesting OpenGL programs converted in C# with SharpGL, not written by me, just converted to C#.

 Metaballs